Project-Books/book-project/README.md

 1. Start the backend and database containers using `docker-compose up`
 1. When finished, run `docker-compose down` to stop and remove the containers

+If you find this runs slowly (takes up too much of your computer's resources), you can try:
+- Start the PostgreSQL database inside a container (`docker-compose up db`) but run the backend as a Maven app in your IDE
+   - note: if asking us for help, please ensure you use Docker
+- Using something more lightweight than an IDE like IntelliJ, such as VS Code

-If you are contributing to the backend, please ensure you run the unit tests manually (we supply the `-DskipTests` flag with Docker by default for convenience).
+> If you are contributing to the backend, please ensure you run the unit tests manually (we supply the `-DskipTests` flag with Docker by default for convenience).

 ### Access database (optional)